 Chris initially qualified as a coach in 1990 and steadily improved his qualification and is now a Registered England Fencing Coach (Level 4).
 In total Chris’s fencers have won 10 British Epee championships ( from Under 12 to Senior level between 2002 and 2011) as well as a similar number of England Youth Championship Epee titles.

 After several years working in the financial sector in the City of London, Chris started to coach full time in the 2001/2002 season and developed a very successful training set-up in the Redhill & Reigate area of Surrey, creating links between school clubs and the Redhill & Reigate Epee Club which Chris founded.
 In 2009 Chris had over 250 fencers doing the sport in the local area within schools and the club which Chris organised/coached at.

-In 2010 Chris moved up to Yarwell (East Northamptonshire), just near the A1/A47 junction close to Peterborough, and is now starting to develop the same structure of fencing in the local area that he had so much success doing in Surrey since 2001.
-Though Chris does not travel to Surrey very often to see the set-up there, he is still involved with the management of R&REC and keeps his links with his former pupils through support at events and running training camps etc in Surrey from time to time.
+In 2010 Chris moved up to Yarwell (East Northamptonshire), just near the A1/A47 junction close to Peterborough, and started to develop the same structure of fencing in the local area that he had so much success doing in Surrey since 2001.
+Unfortunately R&REC closed over the Covid break, with fencers moving to other local clubs.